corazawaf/coraza-proxy-wasm/example/istio/README.md

 The `selector` needs to match labels attached to the pods of the ingress gateway.
 The `url` points to the OCI image of the coraza proxy wasm, which is provided by the project.

-All traffic entering the mesh via the ingress gateway will now be filtered by the coraza proxy wasm using the rule for request application attack xss and violations will be logged to the istio-proxy's log and a `403 Forbidden` response will be returned to the client.
+All traffic entering the mesh via the ingress gateway will now be filtered by the coraza proxy wasm and violations will be logged to the istio-proxy's log and a `403 Forbidden` response will be returned to the client.

 ### At each namespace individually